Curriculum

 -

-Types of reading: myths, folktales, fairy tales, nonfiction, fiction, lives of the saints
+Types of reading: fantasy, realistic fiction, historical fiction, biographies, legends, nonfiction, fiction, lives of the saints

 -